 - Show User Configuration.
 Select the 📄 icon.
 This is the easier-to-use view.
 This view mode shows a flat list of only those modules directly referenced in the \.cfg file and instances created in the \.cfg file.
 You can use this view to add instances of modules and delete the use of a module use from the configuration. - Show Configuration Results.
-Select the 🔢 icon.
-This is the more advanced view.
-This mode shows a tree view of all modules and instances that are used both implicitly (behind the scenes) and explicitly (because they are referenced directly in the \.cfg file).
+Select the shows a tree view of all modules and instances that are used both implicitly (behind the scenes) and explicitly (because they are referenced directly in the \.cfg file).
 You can edit any module that does not have the "locked" icon.
 You can "unlock" some locked modules by choosing to add them to your configuration.
 Instances that are shown as "locked" are used internally, and you should not attempt to modify them.